 One of Wendy’s favorite times is when she and her family go walking together on Rambling Road.
 Rain or shine, they venture out, and every trip Wendy finds some sort of treasure to bring home with her.
 But the family can’t manage their walk in all weather, and a heavy snow looks like it’s going to keep them from their happy rambles.
 Fortunately, Wendy’s treasures allow her to treat the whole family to a special indoor surprise!
 This charming book celebrates family time outdoors — and a Mighty Girl’s ability to see the amazing in ordinary objects.

 When 67-year-old Emma Gatewood became the first woman to solo hike the entire length of the Appalachian Trail in 1955, she also saved the trail for future generations!
 Her description of the trail's condition prompted a rejuvenation effort, and her success inspired a new generation of people to take on this incredible journey.
-This picture book biography explores how a mother of eleven set out on a 2,500-mile trek without even a tent — and walked her way into history.
-For another picture book about Gatewood, check out Grandma Gatewood Hikes the Appalachian Trail.
-Adults who would like to learn more about Gatewood's story can check out the excellent biography Grandma Gatewood's Walk: The Inspiring Story of the Woman Who Saved the Appalachian Trail.
+This picture book biography explores how a mother of eleven set out on a 2,500-mile trek and walked her way into history.
+For another picture book about Gatewood, check out Grandma Gatewood Hikes the Appalachian Trail; adults can check out the excellent biography Grandma Gatewood's Walk: The Inspiring Story of the Woman Who Saved the Appalachian Trail.